-114 Judgment in Case T-65/98 Van den Bergh Foods v Commission EU:T:2003:281, paragraphs 104 and 156.

-significant foreclosure is likely to be.
-Single branding obligations shorter than one year entered into by non-dominant companies are in general not considered to give rise to appreciable anti-competitive effects or net negative effects.
-Single branding obligations between one and five years entered into by non-dominant companies usually require a proper balancing of pro- and anti-competitive effects, while single branding obligations exceeding five years are for most types of investments not considered necessary to achieve the claimed efficiencies or the efficiencies are not sufficient to outweigh their foreclosure effect.
-Single branding obligations are more likely to result in anti-competitive foreclosure when entered into by dominant companies.

 When assessing the supplier's market power, the market position of its competitors is important.
 As long as the competitors are sufficiently numerous and strong, no appreciable anti-competitive effects can be expected.
 Foreclosure of competitors is not very likely where they hold similar market positions and can offer similarly attractive products.
-In such a case, foreclosure may, however, occur for potential entrants when a number of major suppliers enter into single branding contracts with a significant number of buyers on the relevant market (cumulative effect situation).
+However, in such a case, foreclosure may occur for potential entrants where a number of major suppliers enter into single branding agreements with a significant number of buyers on the relevant market (cumulative effect situation).
 This is also a situation where single branding agreements may facilitate collusion between competing suppliers.
-If those suppliers are individually covered by the VBER, a withdrawal of the block exemption may be necessary to deal with such a negative cumulative effect.
-A tied market share of less than 5% is not considered in general to contribute significantly to a cumulative foreclosure effect.
+Where those agreements individually benefit from the exemption provided by Regulation (EU) X, a withdrawal of the benefit of the block exemption may be necessary to deal with such a negative cumulative anti-competitive effect.
+A tied market share of less than 5% is generally not considered to contribute significantly to such a cumulative effect.

-In cases where the market share of the largest supplier is below 30% and the market share of the five largest suppliers is below 50%, there is unlikely to be a single or a cumulative anti-competitive effect situation.
-Where a potential entrant cannot penetrate the market profitably, it is likely to be due to factors other than single branding obligations, such as consumer preferences.
+In cases where the market share of the largest supplier is below 30% and the combined market share of the five largest suppliers is below 50%, there is unlikely to be a single or a cumulative anti-competitive effect.
+In such cases, where a potential entrant cannot penetrate the market profitably, it is likely to be due to factors other than single branding obligations, such as consumer preferences.

-Entry barriers are important to establish whether there is anticompetitive foreclosure.
-Wherever it is relatively easy for competing suppliers to create their own integrated distribution network or finding alternative distributors for their product, foreclosure is unlikely to be a real problem.
-However, there are often entry barriers, both at the manufacturing and at the distribution level.
+To determine whether anti-competitive foreclosure is likely, it is necessary to assess the scale of entry barriers.
+Where it is relatively easy for competing suppliers to create their own integrated distribution network or find alternative distributors for their product, foreclosure is unlikely to be a real problem.

-Countervailing power is relevant, as powerful buyers will not easily allow themselves to be cut off from the supply of competing goods or services.
+Countervailing buyer power is relevant, as powerful buyers will not easily allow themselves to be cut off from the supply of competing goods or services.
 More generally, in order to convince customers to accept single branding, the supplier may have to compensate them, in whole or in part, for the loss in competition resulting from the exclusivity.
 Where such compensation is given, it may be in the individual interest of a customer to enter into a single branding obligation with the supplier.
-But it would be wrong to conclude from this that all single branding obligations, taken together, are overall beneficial for customers on that market and for the final consumers.
-It is in particular unlikely that consumers as a whole will benefit if there are many customers and the single branding obligations, taken together, have the effect of preventing the entry or expansion of competing undertakings.
+However, it would be wrong to conclude from this that all single branding obligations, taken together, are overall beneficial for customers in that market and for the consumers.
+It is, in particular, unlikely that consumers as a whole will benefit if the single branding obligations, taken together, have the effect of preventing the entry or expansion of competing undertakings.